Bartlesville Radio » News » Pryor Man Dies in Vehicle Crash

 OHP said the collision occured just before 6pm on Wednesday on State Highway 20 at South 4230 Road in Rogers County.

-Cody Morrow of Pryor, was driving a 2007 Suzuki GSX-R600, He was pronounced deceased at the scene by Oologah-Talala EMS.
+Cody Morrow of Pryor was driving a 2007 Suzuki GSX-R600.
+He was pronounced dead at the scene by Oologah-Talala EMS.

 Adela Clark-Evans, 56, of Jay, was driving a 1999 Dodge Durango.
 She was transported by Lifeflight to Saint Francis Hospital in Tulsa, OK.
 Admitted in good condition with head, trunk internal, trunk external, and arm injuries.